mkazin/OhMonkey/_Utils/README.md

 ## Observer.js

-Provides whenElementAppears() - A reusable, single-line MutationObserver utility function
+Provides whenElementAppears() - A reusable, single-line MutationObserver utility function.

 Allows scripts to wait for a specific selector to appear on the page prior to running a provided callback function.
 Whether due to lazy loading, or a high-latency script download.

 Replaces the numerous lines of fairly boilerplate code which is otherwise required to set up a single-mutation observer, a better technique than the less reliable timeout or interval implementation a developer would otherwise use as a hack.

-    Parameters:
-    @param {string} selector - CSS selector to be monitored
-    @param {function} fn - The callback function to invoke the selector is observed.
-    @param {DOM element} [observationTarget=document] - Optional node to observe for the appearance of the selector.
-If not provided, the entire DOM will be observed.
-Limiting the scope can yield better performance.
-    @returns {void}
+Returns an instance of the *ObserverTracker*  which allows users to have manual control over disconnecting the mutationObserver and otherwise track its status.

 Employs a [MutationObserver (MDN docs)](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) to monitor DOM changes.
 See the documentation to understand the implementation.

+Version 0.0.3 introduced the ability to monitor within an existing [ShadowRoot](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot).
+I'm still working on getting it to recognize new ShadowRoots that are attached after the observer is set up.

 ### Usage

 1. Import the code by adding the following to your userscript header:

         // @require      https://raw.githubusercontent.com/mkazin/OhMonkey/main/_Utils/Observer.js
-1. Pass delayed-execution code as a callback to the `whenElementAppears()`
+1. Pass delayed-execution code as a callback to `whenElementAppears()`

+    Parameters:
+    * @param {string} selector - CSS selector to be monitored
+    * @param {function} fn - The callback function to invoke the selector is observed.
+    * @param {DOM element} [observationTarget=document] - Optional node to observe for the appearance of the selector.
+If not provided, the entire DOM will be observed.
+Limiting the scope can yield better performance.
+    * @param {Number} [timeout] - Optional timeout in ms to disable observer.
+If set to 0, mutationobserver will continue to run until the selector is seen.
+    * @returns {ObserverTracker}

+### Example
-Example: see my [YoutubeAutoSpeed.user.js](../Google/YoutubeAutoSpeed.user.js) userscript where this was first developed.
+See my [YoutubeAutoSpeed.user.js](../Google/YoutubeAutoSpeed.user.js) userscript where this code was first developed.

 The function's original code was: